 “Can I help with preparing the Christmas dinner?”

 “Don’t make me laugh.
 You can’t boil an egg.”

 So what if you cannot boil an egg (something, by the way, I am hopeless at)?
 Does that mean you are incapable of boiling any food item effectively?
 If someone smugly suggests that you can’t cook anything, using only an egg-based failure as evidence for their argument, they have committed a hasty generalisation.

 “Malcolm says the choir is really good this year.”

 “Malcolm would say that, he’s the vicar.”

 Trying to win an argument by directing the argument towards the person making the claim, rather than evidence for the claim, is called the Ad Hominem Fallacy.
 Ad Hominem translates as “To the man”.
-Yep – shoddy argument techniques have been around since Latin was a lad.
 The vicar in question here may well have a vested interest in promoting his church choir.
 However, there may be plenty of other evidence to support his claim.
 To dismiss him outright because of who he is would be rather rash.

-There, that wasn’t too bad was it?
-But I am going to take it a little darker.
-The examples above were fairly trivial in the grand scheme of things (even though they might not feel it in the heat of an overcrowded, over decorated home after one too many sherries), but a quick look through the unread newspapers strewn around our home show some more serious examples:
+I guess the examples above were fairly trivial in the grand scheme of things (even though they might not feel it in the heat of an overcrowded, over-decorated home after one too many after eights), but a quick look through the unread newspapers strewn around our home show some more serious examples:

-- A column inferring someone can only possibly be a communist, because they have a couple of issues with unchecked capitalism (false alternative).
+- A column inferring someone must be a communist because they have a couple of issues with unchecked capitalism (false alternative).